 NOTE: Where the initiating entity is an MCX user logged into multiple devices, this extension is necessary to allow all devices to obtain the key, K and decrypt any subsequent communication.

 In addition to encrypting the key, K, to the receiving entity, the key is also encrypted to the initiating entity.
-The UID used to encrypt the data is derived from the initiating entity's URI (e.g. user.002@mcptt.example.org) and a time-related parameter (e.g. the current year and month).
+The UID used to encrypt the data is derived from the initiating entity's URI (e.g. sip:user.002@mcptt.example.org) and a time-related parameter (e.g. the current year and month).
 The encapsulated key is added to a SAKKE-to-self payload within the MIKEY I_MESSAGE.
 No other payloads (e.g. IDRr) are affected.